ITensor/website/docs/cppv3/classes/indexset.md

   For any index containing all of the tags in `ts1`, replace these tags with those in `ts2` and vice versa.

   Optionally, only modify the tags of the listed indices, or indices with the matching tags, as described at the top of the section.

+* `.setTags(TagSet tsnew, ...)`

+  `setTags(IndexSet is, TagSet tsnew, ...) -> IndexSet`

+  Set the tags of the indices in this IndexSet to be exactly those in the TagSet `tsnew`.

+  Optionally, only modify the tags of the listed indices, or indices with the matching tags, as described at the top of the section.

+* `.noTags(...)`

+  `noTags(TagSet tsnew, ...) -> IndexSet`

+  Remove all tags of the indices in this IndexSet.

+  Optionally, only modify the tags of the listed indices, or indices with the matching tags, as described at the top of the section.